swatipbk1/SBA-316-DOM-Project/myTunes music website/readme.md

 Browser Object Model (BOM):

 Used at least two BOM properties or methods.

-USage
+# Usage

-Many users love to visit music websites to either listen, download soul pleasing divine hearing content.Attempt todo service to man through vreation of this beautiful website.
+Many music lover often visit various music websites/channels to either listen, download soul pleasing divine hearing content.Attempt to do service to the mankind through creation of this beautiful website.This website can be freely available to everyone.Uploaded with many more soul pleasing musical content on differnt subjects, one of them could be deep meditation music (alpha waves sound) that will heal all those souls who are in grief, anger,frustration or Anxiety by letting them to disconnect with this virtual material world for a while and connect with the Supreme soul to withdraw or extend all of his divine virtues like peace,serenity,love, happiness and smile.

 # Navigation